-- 3.3.32 Interconnection across national borders has an essential role in delivering a secure, low carbon electricity system at low cost.
-The UK recognises the importance and benefits of increasing levels of interconnection and has an ambition to realise at least 18 GW of operational interconnector capacity by 2030. - 3.3.33 At present, there is 8.4 GW of GB interconnection: 4 GW with France, 1 GW to the Netherlands, 1 GW to the island of Ireland (0.5 GW to Northern Ireland and 0.5 GW to the Republic of Ireland), 1 GW to Belgium and 1.4 GW to Norway.
-Further interconnectors are under construction to Denmark, the Republic of Ireland and Germany, with a number of additional projects in the early stages of development.
-We also foresee the potential for future multi-purpose projects to combine offshore wind with market-to-market interconnection, which are considered paragraphs 3.3.76 and 3.3.77 below. - 3.3.34 Interconnection provides access to a diverse pool of generation, enabling the import of cheaper electricity, while also providing a route for electricity export.
-Interconnectors provide the system with additional flexibility, reducing the curtailment of renewable energy49, and can also provide a range of ancillary services, such as voltage and black start services50. - 3.3.35 In considering applications, applicants are expected to consider foreseeable future demand when considering the location and route of their investments.
+- 3.3.33 Interconnection across national borders has an essential role in delivering a secure, low carbon electricity system at low cost.
+The UK recognises the importance and benefits of increasing levels of interconnection and the DESNZ 'Clean Power Capacity Range' sets out a possible installed capacity range of 12 - 14GW of operational interconnector capacity by 2030. - 3.3.34 At present, there is 10.3 GW of GB interconnection: 4 GW with France, 1 GW to the Netherlands, 1.5 GW to the island of Ireland (0.5 GW to Northern Ireland and 1 GW to the Republic of Ireland), 1 GW to Belgium,1.4 GW to Norway and 1.4GW to Denmark.
+One further 1.4 GW interconnector is also under construction to Germany, and Ofgem's Window 3 Cap and Floor regime approved in-principle a further 2.85 GW of point-to-point projects to be developed by 2032.
+Ofgem have also approved in-principle two offshore hybrid assets (OHA) projects, which combine offshore wind with point-to-point interconnection.
+Ofgem's OHA Cap and Floor pilot approved in principle 3.2 GW of projects.
+This would bring GB's total installed interconnection capacity to 17.75GW.

+- 3.3.35 Interconnection provides access to a diverse pool of generation, enabling the import of cheaper electricity, while also providing a route for electricity export.
+Interconnectors provide the system with additional flexibility, which can reduce the curtailment of renewable energy, and can also provide a range of ancillary services, such as voltage and black start services. - 3.3.36 In considering applications, applicants are expected to consider foreseeable future demand when considering the location and route of their investments.
 This may involve consenting offshore platforms, converter stations or substations which facilitate future coordination.